codatio/codat-docs/docs/underwriting/introduction.md

 Codat's build guides are for our developer users.
 We assume you are technically savvy and know how to use an API.
 :::

-## Build guide summary
+## Summary

-:dart: Completing this guide lets you experience the end-to-end underwriting process flow, both as an applicant and as a lender, and understand the key steps of building an underwriting application supported by Codat's [Assess](/assess/overview) product.
+:dart: This guide lets you experience the end-to-end underwriting process flow, both as an applicant and as a lender, and understand the key steps of building an underwriting application supported by Codat's [Assess](/assess/overview) product.

 :hourglass_flowing_sand: Estimated time to complete: X minutes

-:hammer: The project is implemented in [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) as a backend API that uses features of Codat's [Assess](/assess/overview) product.
+:hammer: The project is implemented in [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) as a backend API.

 ## Key targets